valencik/mastersAPSC/documents/thesis/thesis.md

 We first discuss the NSR data as provided by the NNDC @borris-data.
 Special attention is given to the keyword abstracts as the metadata they provided is what sets the NSR data apart from other bibliographic databases.
 Then the method for converting the provided raw data into our JSON representation is discussed.
-The MongoDB database software is introduced and its Aggregation Framework is discussed.
+The MongoDB database software is introduced and its aggregation framework is discussed.
 The mechanics of transform and importing the data are not fully described in this text.
-Instead the conversion and importing procedures have all been scripted and made available as included source code in the Appendix.
+Instead, the conversion and importing procedures have all been scripted and made available as included source code in the Appendix.

 ## NSR Data
 %- NSR EXCHANGE format discussion